Active Whitening Charcoal Toothpaste

 Remember, activated charcoal toothpaste is a rebirth of ancient medicine techniques.

-In theory, the charcoal toothpaste binds to everything in its path, be it stains, tartar, bacteria, and viruses.
+In theory, charcoal toothpaste binds to everything, including stains, tartar, bacteria, and viruses.

 As it takes tartar off the teeth, your teeth will get whiter, which is a positive, of course, but it may also bind to medications that the body needs to absorb and even bacteria that you need for digestion.

-And additionally, it just might not work.
-A big risk is that non-activated charcoal is extremely dangerous and there isn’t proof that some manufacturers are using the correct type of charcoal.
+Additionally, it just might not work.
+A big risk is that non-activated charcoal is extremely dangerous, and there isn’t proof that some manufacturers use the correct type of charcoal.

-The tooth whitening market is a billion dollar industry, so if it was fully safe and effective, the big brands would be using it.
+The toothwhitening market is a billion-dollar industry, so if it were fully safe and effective, the big brands would be using it.
 In short, if you want whiter teeth, your best bet is to book an appointment with your dentist.

-The safest way to whiten your teeth is by using a well-tested product coordinated by our dentist.
-Zoom Teeth Whitening products have been the top whitening products for many years as stated by independent testing agencies.
+The safest way to whiten teeth is by using a well-tested product coordinated by our dentist.
+As stated by independent testing agencies, Zoom Teeth Whitening products have been the top whitening products for many years.

-If you’re still not sure, contact Serena Family & Cosmetic Dentistry to know more about our teeth whitening treatment with 100% guarantee effectiveness.
+If unsure, contact Serena Family & Cosmetic Dentistry to learn more about our teeth whitening treatment with 100% guaranteed effectiveness.

 The quickest and painless way to brighten your teeth.